“As a feminist, I am proud to contribute to change conservative ideas.”

 Do women and men have equal chances?

-Fran: No, we really get the same opportunities here.
+Fran: Yes, we really get the same opportunities.
 I have the feeling that I am enormously respected and always taken seriously here.
 That has nothing to do with whether or not I am a woman.
 My predecessor broke down barriers and opened the eyes of her colleagues.
 Since then, more steps have been taken to recruit more women, and today I see many more women working at VINCI Energies Belgium than a few years ago.
 This is a very nice evolution.

 Have you ever hesitated to choose this technical job?